 Where to stay in Taichung

-Budget (less than €30): Taichung Loft Hostel
+Budget hotel (less than €30): Taichung Loft Hostel

 We stayed here during our time in Taichung and it’s a good place for travelers on a budget.
 The room is nice and spacious with an ensuite bathroom.
 There is a bus stop nearby and lots of restaurants around.